-6 Ways to Engage Your Organic Search Traffic on Social Media
+6 Ways To Engage Your Organic Search Traffic On Social Media

 - Click Create Audience.

-Creating this audience gives any business the ability to create a small subset of people you can talk to any way you choose.
+Creating this audience allows any business to create a small subset of people you can talk to any way you choose.

-You can now show this audience relevant ads, move them through the sales funnel, build your relationship with them, build your reach and frequency.
+You can now show this audience relevant ads, move them through the sales funnel, build your relationship with them, and build your reach and frequency.

 All of this is possible because Facebook is watching so many little data points all of the time.

-Facebook is continuously collecting information about the things you buy and the websites you visit.
+Facebook continuously collects information about what you buy, who you search for or friend, what websites you visit, and the accounts you follow and unfollow.

-Plus thousands of other bits of personal information gathered from public records and your social media activity.
+Plus, thousands of other bits of personal information are gathered from public records and your social media activity.

-Step 6: Serve Audience the Social Media Ads
+Step 6: Serve Audience The Social Media Ads

 The final step is to show relevant ads to your new lookalike audience that you just created.

-To keep this process going, make sure you are consistently showing your lookalike audience(s) new relevant content that meets them at each point in the buyers’ journey.
+To keep this process going, make sure you are consistently showing your lookalike audience(s) new relevant content that meets them at every point in their buyers’ journey.

+Meaning you will hit them with new or recycled content (and the kind your audience likes to engage with) at the awareness stage, consideration stage, and decision stage of the buyers’ journey.

 When you complete this six-step process, you are officially taking your organic search and lighting it on fire.